RobertMyles/tidyRSS/README.md

 Usage
 -----

 RSS feeds can be parsed with `tidyfeed()`, and some examples are included in the "feeds" dataset.
-Some of these feeds deliberately give an error (they are not actually feeds).
 Here is an example of using the package:

 ``` r
 library(tidyRSS)